 - AND if you are in full or partial ownership of a vehicle(s), motorcycle(s), and moped(s) they must ALL be moved to a SC vehicle registration within 45 days of moving into apartment.
 AGAIN if you miss this or the driver's license your start date begins the date you have moved your last indicia to SC. (indicia is driver’s license and vehicle registrations)

 - AND if you are 24 or younger you must prove in those 12 months that you supported yourself over 50% of your tuition and fees and living expenses.
 You will also be asked to show how you will continue that support.
 "529" plans cannot be considered as financial support.

 - AND your parents cannot claim you on their Federal taxes.
-For example if you are applying for fall 2014 your parents CANNOT claim you on their 2013 taxes.
+For example if you are applying for fall of 2019 your parents CANNOT claim you on their 2018 taxes.
 You will also have to claim yourself and file SC taxes as a resident.

-**There are exceptions to the twelve months if you are : full time employed in the state of SC by a SC company (must continue to be full time employed until your twelve months has expired), retired in SC receiving benefits in SC, or Military exceptions (please ask for further details on military).
+**There are exceptions to the twelve months if you are: full time employed in the state of SC by a SC company (must continue to be full time employed until your twelve months has expired), retired in SC receiving benefits in SC, or Military exceptions (please ask for further details).

 If you feel you have met the above requirements and your year is up, you can apply for in-state residency.
-You have until the day before classes beginning to apply for that semester (fall, spring and Summer 1).
 It takes between 6 to 8 weeks for a file to be reviewed once you have turned it in.

-Please note that if you do receive in-state tuition and fees that you would lose any out of state waivers or out of state grants since you would no longer be an out of state student.
+Please note that if you are granted in-state tuition and fees, you would lose any out-of-state waivers, grants, or scholarship since you would no longer be an out-of-state student.